pareto-xyz/pareto-theta-vault-v1/docs/interfaces/IParetoVault.md

 ### getAccountBalance

-Returns the asset balance held in the vault for one account
+Returns the balance held in the vault for one account in risky and stable tokens

 ```solidity title="Solidity"
 function getAccountBalance(address account) external view returns (uint256 riskyAmount, uint256 stableAmount)